digitopvn/diginext/readme.md

 **A BUILD SERVER** that run on your infrastructure and its **Command Line Interface (CLI)** with developer-friendly commands - a **must-have tool** of DevOps engineers.

 ***Developers should not be frustrated by deploying their apps to the infrastructure, or bothering the DevOps engineers to help deploying it, they should fully focus on developing apps, they don't need to understand the servers, the domains, or infrastructure related stuffs.
-That's when `di` come, `di` is your DevOps assistant.***
+That's when `dx` come, `dx` is your DevOps assistant.***

 | *Build faster.
 Deploy easier.
 More flexible.*